MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-483-Requirements-States-Long-Term-Care-Facilities/subpart-B-Requirements-Long-Term-Care-Facilities/section-483.5.md

 *Common area.* Common areas are areas in the facility where residents may gather together with other residents, visitors, and staff or engage in individual pursuits, apart from their residential rooms.
 This includes but is not limited to living rooms, dining rooms, activity rooms, outdoor areas, and meeting rooms where residents are located on a regular basis.

-*Composite distinct part* - (1) *Definition.* A composite distinct part is a distinct part consisting of two or more noncontiguous components that are not located within the same campus, as defined in § 413.65(a)(2) of this chapter.
+*Composite distinct part*—(1) *Definition.* A composite distinct part is a distinct part consisting of two or more noncontiguous components that are not located within the same campus, as defined in § 413.65(a)(2) of this chapter.

-(2) *Requirements.* In addition to meeting the requirements of paragraph (b) of this section, a composite distinct part must meet all of the following requirements:
+(2) *Requirements.* In addition to meeting the requirements of specified in the definition of “distinct part” of this section, a composite distinct part must meet all of the following requirements:

 (i) A SNF or NF that is a composite of more than one location will be treated as a single distinct part of the institution of which it is a distinct part.
 As such, the composite distinct part will have only one provider agreement and only one provider number.